sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/webpagetest/index.md

 If you use the grafana dashboards, you will notice that by default some of them can be empty.
 You must set to true two options

 * `webpagetest.timeline` : It activates chrome tracing, if you're running chrome.
 It contains super useful metrics like the Navigation Timing API and chrome specific metrics like FirstMeaningfulPaint.
-* `webpagetest.domainsDashboard` : to have the "3rd party vs 1st party" dashboard populated.
-It will record weight and requests so it will take more disk space in the graphite docker machine.